AhmetZamanis/KaggleStoreSales/ReportPart1.md

     MAPE: 8.1491
     --------

-We see our linear regression model performs much better than the baseline and simple methods tested.
-It’s also notable that the naive seasonal model beats the ETS model in all metrics, while beating FFT in RMSE.
+We see our linear regression model performs much better than the other methods tested.

+- It’s also notable that the naive seasonal model beats the ETS model in all metrics, while beating FFT in RMSE and RMSLE.
+However, FFT beats the naive seasonal model in MAPE.

+- The ETS model also beats FFT in RMSE and RMSLE, while having considerably higher MAPE.

+- This is likely because MAPE is a measure of relative error, while RMSE and RMSLE are measures of absolute error.

+  - For example, an absolute error of 2 translates to 2% MAPE if the actual value is 100, but it translates to 0.2% MAPE if the actual value is 1000.

+  - In both cases, the absolute error is the same, but we may argue it’s more “costly” for the former case.

 - RMSLE stands for root mean squared log error.
-Log errors penalize underpredictions much more strongly than overpredictions, which could be particularly good for assessing sales predictions, as unfulfilled demand is likely more costly than overstocking.
+Log errors penalize underpredictions more strongly than overpredictions, which could be good for assessing sales predictions, as unfulfilled demand is likely more costly than overstocking.
 The competition is scored on RMSLE.
-- Since the naive seasonal model has lower RMSE but higher RMSLE compared to FFT, it’s likely it tends to underpredict compared to FFT.

 Let’s plot the predictions of our models and compare them visually with the actual values.